albertlauncher/documentation/src/_docs/extending/external.md

 ## Deployment

-Albert looks in the [DataLocation](http://doc.qt.io/qt-5/qstandardpaths.html#StandardLocation-enum) directories of the application for the directory `external`.
-For the details check the Qt link.
-As an example on Linux Albert would search the following paths in this order:
+The extension check its data directories for a directory called `extensions`.
+The name of a data directory is the id of the extension.
+I the case of the external extension this is `org.albert.extension.externalextensions`.
+The data directories reside in the data directories of the application defined by [Qt](http://doc.qt.io/qt-5/qstandardpaths.html#StandardLocation-enum).
+Hence the external extensions would be looked up in the following directories (in this order:

-* ~/.local/share/albert/external
+* ~/.local/share/albert/org.albert.extension.externalextensions/extensions
-* /usr/local/share/albert/external
+* /usr/local/share/albert/org.albert.extension.externalextensions/extensions
-* /usr/share/albert/external
+* /usr/share/albert/org.albert.extension.externalextensions/extensions

 Ids are guaranteed to be unique.
 This means that if several of those path contain a plugins with identical ids, only the first found plugin will be used.